 The Parts That You Can Recycle in Your Heating System

 For the most part, you’ll be able to recycle your heating system’s motors and coils.
 The motors are the parts used to turn the gears and to power the system.
 Meanwhile, the coils generate electric currents when the system runs.
 You should also be able to recycle the sheet metal that forms the frame of the system.

 The Parts That You Can’t Recycle

 You won’t be able to recycle the fiberboards and the materials used to make ducts.
 These are materials that are disposable.
 Therefore, once they are worn out, you have no option but to buy new ones.
 The capacitors and other small plastics parts are also not recyclable.

 If you are wondering how you will replace your old home heating system, we can help you.
-At Summit Heating & Air Conditioning in Denver, CO, we understand what our customers need during winter.
+At Summit Heating & A/C in Denver, CO, we understand what our customers need during winter.
 That’s why we’ve created solutions that can suit their needs.
 We provide installation, maintenance, and repair services, so we can help you with any issue your system is having.
 Contact us today and let us discuss your situation.